 Top 5 moments in Texas Derby history: Red cards, cannon fire and playoff heartbreak

-On Sunday, FC Dallas and the Houston will battle for "El Capitán," the civil-war era cannon currently in the possession of FC Dallas after a controversial late goal from Kenny Cooper decided last year's one head-to-head regular-season meeting (Dallas also won the teams' Open Cup quarterfinal).
+On Saturday, FC Dallas and the Houston will resume their battle for "El Capitán," the Civil War-era cannon currently in the possession of FC Dallas after a controversial late goal from Kenny Cooper decided last year's one head-to-head regular-season meeting (Dallas also won the teams' Open Cup quarterfinal).

 With that in mind, here are the Top 5 Moments in Texas Derby history: